 Puppy Party Fashion

 Last but certainly not least, your puppy needs to look the part!
-We have some fabulous dog party hats and bow ties to ensure your pup looks the part at their big event.
+We have some fabulous dog costumes to ensure your pup looks the part at their big event.
 Available in various colours, they will certainly stand out from the crowd in one of these sets.

 Socialising Your Puppy